 Too much sunlight or too little may result in faded leaves.
 Remember that this plant likes ample amounts of bright indirect sunlight.

 Botrytis mold will develop on Rufibarba Calathea if the air is too humid or ventilation is too low.

 If suffering from undue stress, spider mites, mealybugs, and scales can be problematic for Calathea.

 - Wrong temperature

 - Becoming root-bound

-Use insecticidal soap or neem oil to treat spider mites and scale.
+Use insecticidal soap or neem oil to treat spider mites, mealybugs, and scales.

 Calathea rufibarba is entirely non-toxic.